Aliases for TNIP2 Gene

 GeneCards Summary for TNIP2 Gene

 TNIP2 (TNFAIP3 Interacting Protein 2) is a Protein Coding gene.
-Among its related pathways are Immune response IL-23 signaling pathway and Interferon Signaling.
-GO annotations related to this gene include protein kinase binding and polyubiquitin binding.
+Among its related pathways are Immune response IL-23 signaling pathway and Activated TLR4 signalling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and polyubiquitin modification-dependent protein binding.
+An important paralog of this gene is TNIP1.

 Inhibits NF-kappa-B activation by blocking the interaction of RIPK1 with its downstream effector NEMO/IKBKG.
 Forms a ternary complex with NFKB1 and MAP3K8 but appears to function upstream of MAP3K8 in the TLR4 signaling pathway that regulates MAP3K8 activation.
 Involved in activation of the MEK/ERK signaling pathway during innate immune response; this function seems to be stimulus- and cell type specific.
 Required for stability of MAP3K8.
 Involved in regulation of apoptosis in endothelial cells; promotes TEK agonist-stimulated endothelial survival.
 May act as transcriptional coactivator when translocated to the nucleus.
 Enhances CHUK-mediated NF-kappa-B activation involving NF-kappa-B p50-p65 and p50-c-Rel complexes.